dawydiuk/SharedDriveFilesCommentsOrSuggestions/README.md

 <ol>
   <li>Rename emailExample.gs to a more intuitive name for your application, you can copy this file if you want different emails for different shared drives.
   </li>
-  <li>Edit emailExample.gs and set the to, replyTo, and subject variables for the resulting email and edit the variable q to<br />
+  <li>Edit emailExample.gs and set the to, replyTo, and subject variables for the resulting email.<br />
     <br />

 ```